iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog
+Version 4.3.3
+- Fix errors on mouse clicks when not logged into character.

 Version 4.3.2
 - Fixed the Aggro List not saving position after it's moved.
 - Fixed the Self Action bar appearing incorrectly when eating food when you're already full... again.